gamecraft/EG-backend/docs/rest.markdown

 # helper methods #
 ## mark Phase as finished ##
-Will record the current value of every Team once the phase is fininesh in Team.finishedPhases array
+Will record the current value of every Team once the phase is finined in Team.finishedPhases array.
+This operation accepts array of { team, juryPoints } objects which indicate how many points are assigned to given Team

     PUT <endpoint>/Phase/<Phase._id>/finished
+    BODY [
+        {
+            teamId: "",
+            juryPoints: 0
+        },
+        ...
+    ]

 ### response with status 200 ###
     {success: true, data: [<Team>, <Team>, ...]}